 If you are looking for the best legal advice, then look no further.
 Reach out and contact The Law Place for a free consultation, and we will do everything in our power to get your DUI charges reduced or possibly even dropped in Tampa.
 In our free consultation, we will offer you some honest advice, discuss your available options, and talk about potential DUI defense strategies that we could use to fight your case.

-Our phone lines are open twenty-four hours a day, seven days a week so that our team of lawyers can be there for you when you need it the most.
-We have years of experience in managing DUI cases from across the State of Florida, so don’t hesitate to call us now on (941) 444-4444, and we will be at your side, fighting for your future together.
+Our phone lines are open twenty-four hours a day, seven days a week so that our team of Tampa DUI lawyers can be there for you when you need it the most.
+Call us now on (941) 444-4444, for a free consultation with an experienced criminal defense attorney today.